The Meaning of Numbers: The Number 14

-"So all the generations from Abraham to David are FOURTEEN generations, from David until the captivity in Babylon are FOURTEEN generations, and from the captivity in Babylon until the Christ are FOURTEEN generations."
-(Matthew 1:1 - 17, NKJV)
+"So all the generations from Abraham to David are fourteen generations, from David until the captivity in Babylon are fourteen generations, and from the captivity in Babylon until the Christ are fourteen generations."
+(Matthew 1:1 - 17, NKJV).

-The number 14 and the fear of the Lord
+Number 14 and the fear of the Lord

 In the Book of Proverbs the expression "the fear of the Lord" occurs 14 times: Proverbs 1:7, 29, 2:5, 8:13, 9:10, 10:27, 14:26, 27, 15:16, 33, 16:6, 19:23, 22:4, 23:17.

-Additional commentary on the Biblical Meaning of 14 *
+More info on Biblical Meaning of 14

-The first covenant promise concerned his physical seed, Isaac, and his descendants, and one of the spiritual seed, Jesus Christ, and the sons of God who would come through Him, who would shine like the stars of heaven (Matthew 13:43).
-On the day portion of the 14th, God confirmed the promises with a special covenant sacrifice:
+The first covenant promise concerned his physical seed, Isaac, and his descendants.
+The second promise concerned Jesus Christ, and the sons of God who would come through Him, who would shine like the stars of heaven (Matthew 13:43).
+On the day portion of Nisan 14 God confirmed the promises with a special covenant sacrifice.

-"After these things the word of the Lord came to Abram in a vision, saying, 'Do not be afraid, Abram.
+After these things the word of the Lord came to Abram in a vision, saying, 'Do not be afraid, Abram.
 I am your shield, your exceedingly great reward.'
-But Abram said, 'Lord GOD, what will You give me, seeing I go childless, and the heir of my house is Eliezer of Damascus?' . . .
+But Abram said, 'Lord God, what will You give me, seeing I go childless, and the heir of my house is Eliezer of Damascus?' . . .

-"And behold, the word of the Lord came to him, saying, 'This one shall not be your heir, but one who will come from your own body shall be your heir.'
+And behold, the word of the Lord came to him, saying, 'This one shall not be your heir, but one who will come from your own body shall be your heir.'
 Then He brought him outside and said, 'Look now toward heaven, and count the stars if you are able to number them.'
 And He said to him, 'So shall your descendants be' (Genesis 15:1 - 2, 4 - 5, NKJV).